Accurate and convergent energetics of color centers by wavefunction theory: Results

-Collectively, these four in-gap orbitals are occupied by six valence electrons, the distribution of which is expected to characterize the low-energy spectrum~\cite{Maze2011}.
-More specifically, the spin-polarization loop of NV$^-$ progresses through the six lowest-lying singlet and triplet electronic states, i.e., ${^3}\!A_2$, ${^1}\!A_1$, and the doubly degenerate ${^3}\!E$, ${^1}\!E$ states.~\cite{Thiering_2018} The dominant electron configurations of these states, determined through group theoretical considerations ~\cite{Maze2011}, are presented on the right part of Fig.~\ref{fig:Configurations}.
-While single-reference methods can approximate these many-body states to a certain extent, state mixing in the singlets can become crucial, a complexity addressed by the CASSCF method in our computational model.
+The four defect orbitals described above are occupied by six valence electrons, the distribution of which is expected to characterize the low-energy spectrum\cite{Maze2011}.
+The electron configurations of the conceivable 6 triplet and 10 singlet states of the defect states, determined through group theoretical considerations\cite{Maze2011}, are presented on the bottom part of Fig.~\ref{fig:Configurations}.
+While the spin-polarization loop of NV$^-$ is known\cite{Thiering_2018} to proceed through the six lowest-lying electronic states of $(1){^3}\!A_2$, $(1){^3}\!E_x$, $(1){^3}\!E_y$, $(1){^1}\!E_x$, $(1){^1}\!E_y$ and $(1){^1}\!A_1$, higher-lying states within the band gap are also worth studying.
+Namely, recent transient absorption spectroscopy experiments\cite{Luu2024} revealed hitherto uncharacterized optical transitions, which can only be explained by localized states lying above $(1)^3E$ and $(1)^1A_1$ in the triplet and singlet sector, respectively.

+We emphasize here that the depicted character of each state can be significantly altered by state mixing effects, which cannot be quantitatively predicted by group theory.
+However, our many-body WFT-based protocol takes state mixing into account by construction.

+As a conclusion of the above findings, we form our minimalist CASSCF active space of the four defect orbitals\cite{Maze2011,Doherty2011}.

-\subsection{Vertical electronic spectrum}
+\bigbreak {\bf Vertical electronic spectrum}